 © Photo courtesy of Fiona Garrioch

-Luke is shown at age 12 after returning from a trip across the frozen Assiniboine River in Brandon to sniff deer beds on the other.
+Luke is shown at age 12 after returning from a trip across the frozen Assiniboine River in Brandon to sniff deer beds on the other side.
 He turned 14 in Prince Albert last week.

 We had a birthday at our house last week.